mdimamhosen/npm-test-repo/README.md

 ﻿# npm-test-repo
-## i will work later on this repository after learning jQuery, angular, prisma, and sass.
+## I will start work on this repository after learning jQuery, Prisma, Angular and SASS